rokit/react-auth-boilerplate/README.md

-# create-react-app with a Node server on Heroku with Passport Authentication
+# create-react-app with a Node server on Heroku with Passport authentication

 MongoDB, React, React-Router, Redux, Immutable